Feeding Tips for Premature Babies: Ensuring Healthy Growth

 Before your baby is ready to feed by breast or bottle, they may enjoy sucking.
 A pacifier can be used to encourage sucking.

-When the baby is being tube fed, they may like to suck on a pacifier or the breast that is empty of milk.
+When the baby is being tube fed, they may like to suck on a pacifier or the breast that’s empty of milk.
 This is called non-nutritive sucking.
 Sucking on the empty breast or nuzzling the breast during tube feeding can be combined with kangaroo care.
 This helps the mother with milk production and readies the baby for future breast feeding.
 In addition, babies stay warm while held.

 How long will my baby need a pacifier?

 Many parents and caregivers are concerned with using a pacifier at home as it may be difficult to transition your baby away from using the pacifier.
-We recommend transitioning away from offering a pacifier by the time that your baby is 8 months old.
+We recommend transitioning away from offering a pacifier by the time your baby is eight months old.
 You can transition first to sleeping and/or car time only, with a goal of being done by 10 months of age.
-It often helps to pair the pacifier with a small tag blanket or stuffed animal that they always get with the pacifier, so when you take away the pacifier, they still have the other item.
+It helps to pair the pacifier with a small tag blanket or stuffed animal they always get with the pacifier, so when you take away the pacifier, they still have the other item.

 Some babies benefit from prolonged use of the pacifier, as sucking is very organizing.
-Just know that after 10-12 months of age when the pacifier “has a name” and “can be found when missing” it will be harder to take away.
+Just know that after 10-12 months of age when the pacifier “has a name” and “can be found when missing,” it will be harder to take away.

 Will my preemie baby be able to nurse even though they were taking the bottle at the hospital?

-Most nurseries encourage the mothers to pump their breasts while their baby is in the hospital.
+Most nurseries encourage mothers to pump their breasts while their baby is in the hospital.
 The nurses will work with you and your baby once your baby is able to begin the process of sucking, swallowing and breathing.

 How will my body know to produce milk early?